SneGamare/snehal-final_project/README.md

         this.genericKafkaConfig = genericKafkaConfig;
     }

-    // 🟦 PlutusFinacleData Beans with custom serializer and deserializer
+    // 🟦 PlutusFinacleData Beans - Use JsonSerializer and JsonDeserializer instead of custom serializer
     @Bean
     public KafkaTemplate<String, PlutusFinacleData> plutusKafkaTemplate() {
-        // Use the custom serializer for PlutusFinacleData return genericKafkaConfig.kafkaTemplate(PlutusFinacleSerializer.class);
+        // Using default JsonSerializer for PlutusFinacleData
+        return genericKafkaConfig.kafkaTemplate(JsonSerializer.class);
     }

     @Bean
     public ConcurrentKafkaListenerContainerFactory<String, PlutusFinacleData> plutusListenerContainerFactory() {
-        // Create a listener factory with the custom deserializer for PlutusFinacleData return genericKafkaConfig.listenerContainerFactory("plutus-finacle-group", PlutusFinacleDeserializer.class);
+        // Use JsonDeserializer for deserializing PlutusFinacleData
+        return genericKafkaConfig.listenerContainerFactory("plutus-finacle-group", JsonDeserializer.class);
     }

-    // 🟨 Add other DTO Beans (for example, if you are using JSON or other formats)
+    // 🟨 Add other DTO Beans for JSON (like PlutusDto, etc.)
     @Bean
     public KafkaTemplate<String, Object> jsonKafkaTemplate() {
         // If you're using JSON serialization for other DTOs (like PlutusDto)